-Time limits applicable to lodgement of claims for Medicare benefits
+Time limits applicable to lodgement of bulk bill claims for benefits

-O7.30 A time limit of six months applies to the lodgement of claims with Medicare under the direct-billing (Assignment of Benefits) arrangements.
-This means that Medicare benefits are not payable for any service where the service was rendered more than six months earlier than the date the claim was lodged with Medicare.
+A time limit of two years applies to the lodgement of claims with Medicare Australia under the bulk billed (assignment of benefits) arrangements.
+This means that Medicare benefits are not payable for any service where the service was rendered more than two years earlier than the date the claim was lodged with Medicare Australia.

-O7.31 Provision exists whereby in certain circumstances (eg hardship cases, third party or workers' compensation cases), the Minister may waive the time limits.
-Special forms for this purpose are available, if required, from the processing centre to which assigned claims are directed.
+Provision exists whereby in certain circumstances (e.g. hardship cases, third party or workers' compensation cases), the Minister may waive the time limits.
+Special forms for this purpose are available, if required, from the Medicare Australia website www.medicareaustralia.gov.au or the processing centre to which bulk bill claims are directed.

-O8.
+O.8.
 LIMITATIONS ON BENEFITS